Dr Malcolm Rogge

 Documentary Filmmaking

 Dr Rogge's media arts practice is largely devoted to research-based documentary filmmaking.
 His international award-winning feature documentary film about a mining conflict in Ecuador, Under Rich Earth (2008), is regarded as a “classic example for companies on how not to handle community relations.”
 Under Rich Earth is held by over 50 University libraries worldwide and has been used in a wide range of law school and business school courses, including property law (University of Arizona), investment law (National University of Singapore), and Managing Responsibly (Toronto Metropolitan University).
 In 2016, Under Rich Earth was adopted as evidence and cited extensively by an international investment tribunal in the Copper Mesa Mining Corp. v Republic of Ecuador decision (P.C.A.
 2012-2).
-Recently, Under Rich Earth was cited in National University of Singapore Professor Jean Ho’s treatise on “State Responsibility for Breaches of Investment Contracts” (2018 Cambridge University Press).
+Under Rich Earth was cited in National University of Singapore Professor Jean Ho’s treatise on “State Responsibility for Breaches of Investment Contracts” (2018 Cambridge University Press).
 His new research-based feature film, Flowers for the Idiot - Blumen für den Idioten, combines oral history with moving images of Berlin's contemporary landscape.
 It critically examines the collective memorialization of wartime atrocity.
 Based primarily on first person testimony that Dr Rogge collected over several years, the documentary is supported by extensive bibliographic and archival research about life in pre-war and WWII era Berlin.
 Rogge’s previous films have been supported by major awards from the Canada Council for the Arts and the Ontario Arts Council as well as the Toronto Arts Council and the National Film Board of Canada.

 Professional Activities

 Dr Rogge has acted as a consultant on pro-social corporate law reform, corporate purpose, and sustainability for the UNDP, Organization of American States, and the Secretaría General Iberoamericano (Ibero-American General Secretariat).
-Over the last twenty-five years, Dr Rogge has worked for, advised, and collaborated with a wide range of legal-professional organizations and community organizations, including indigenous First Nations communities in Manitoba; the First Nations Chiefs of Ontario; a leading labour law firm in Toronto; a Geneva-based international dispute resolution law firm, a Toronto-based public interest litigation law firm; an agro-ecotourism worker-owned cooperative in Costa Rica (Coopeunioro R.L.); several indigenous organizations in Ecuador (Organización de Nacionalidades Huaoranis de la Amazonia Ecuatoriana, Organización Indígena Secoya del Ecuador, Organizacion de La Nacionalidad Indigena Siona del Ecuador); the Center for Economic and Social Rights - Centro de Derechos Económicos y Sociales (Quito); Acción Ecológica (Quito); Sociedad Peruana de Derecho Ambiental - Peruvian Society for Environmental Law (Lima); Harvard Human Rights Program; the Carr Center for Human Rights Policy; the Canadian Institute for Environmental Law & Policy; the Canadian Lawyers' Association for International Human Rights; the International Freedom of Expression Exchange (IFEX), and the Liaison of Independent Filmmakers of Toronto (LIFT).
+Dr Rogge has worked for, advised, and collaborated with a wide range of legal-professional organizations and community organizations, including indigenous First Nations communities in Manitoba; the First Nations Chiefs of Ontario; a leading labour law firm in Toronto; a Geneva-based international dispute resolution law firm, a Toronto-based public interest litigation law firm; an agro-ecotourism worker-owned cooperative in Costa Rica (Coopeunioro R.L.); several indigenous organizations in Ecuador (Organización de Nacionalidades Huaoranis de la Amazonia Ecuatoriana, Organización Indígena Secoya del Ecuador, Organizacion de La Nacionalidad Indigena Siona del Ecuador); the Center for Economic and Social Rights - Centro de Derechos Económicos y Sociales (Quito); Acción Ecológica (Quito); Sociedad Peruana de Derecho Ambiental - Peruvian Society for Environmental Law (Lima); Harvard Human Rights Program; the Carr Center for Human Rights Policy; the Canadian Institute for Environmental Law & Policy; the Canadian Lawyers' Association for International Human Rights; the International Freedom of Expression Exchange (IFEX), and the Liaison of Independent Filmmakers of Toronto (LIFT).

 Biography: